fledge-iot/fledge/docs/REDHAT.rst

 installs *devtoolset-7* that provides the newer compiler.

-It must be enabled before building FogLAMP using the command:
+It must be enabled before building FogLAMP using:
 ::
 	source scl_source enable devtoolset-7

-use the following command to verify which version is currently active:
+It is possible to use the following command to verify which version is currently active:
 ::
 	gcc --version